 To join the PADI Diving Society, visit PADI's membership page.

-For more information about PADI, scuba diving and related topics, look over the links on the next page.
+For more information about PADI, scuba diving and related topics, look over the links below.